Background of the Council’s HR Department

 The Human Resources Department is presently made up of the following personnel:

-Director of Administrations, Manager a Personnel Officer, a Secretary, and two Office Assistants.
+Director of Administrations, Manager, Personnel Officer, Executive Secretary, Analyst and Research Officer and two Office Assistants.

 The functions of the department is multifaceted, thus it assist in the recruiting, disciplining, and maintaining a conducive working atmosphere.

 The Belize City Council is statistically shown to be one of the largest employment organizations within the City with a total of 287 employees.
 Task with this objective, the Human Resources Department is one of the most vital departments.